Skip to Content

 Selection is on the basis of the information provided on your UCAS form.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-For entry to Film and Theatre Making last year, offers were initially made to those who achieved at least three GCSE passes at grade B/6 or above plus three GCSE passes at grade C/4 or above, to include English Language.
-The final threshold varies from year to year depending on competition for places and, last year, offers were made to applicants with a minimum of six GCSE passes with two B/6 grades and four C/4 grades or better (to include English Language).
+For last year's intake, applicants for this BA programme offering A-level/BTEC Level 3 qualifications must have had, or been able to achieve, a minimum of five GCSE passes at grade C/4 or better (to include English Language).
 Performance in any AS or A-level examinations already completed would also have been taken into account and the Selector checks that any specific entry requirements in terms of GCSE and/or A-level subjects can be fulfilled.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The offer for repeat candidates is set in terms of three A-levels and may be one grade higher than for first time applicants.
 Grades may be held from the previous year.